robogeek/docx2pdf/documents/Markdown-Formatting-Guide.html.md

 * Header has the document title, centered
 * Footer has an OpenADR copyright statment on the left, and the page number on the right.

+Also note that Puppeteer looks for the `class` attribute to find places to inject values.
+The `<span class="pageNumber">` therefore is injected with the page number.